diku-dk/futhark-book/modules.rst

 We can now refer to the function ``sum_i32.sum``, which has type ``[]i32 -> i32``.
-The type is only abstract inside the definition of the parametric module.
+The type is only abstract inside the definition of the parameterised module.
 We can instantiate ``sum`` again with another module, this time an anonymous module:

 ::